learningmatter-mit/NeuralForceField/README.md

 A set of pre-trained models can be found in [`models`](https://github.mit.edu/MLMat/NeuralForceField/tree/master/models).

 ## Available models
-To take take a look under the hood at the architecture of all the models available with NFF, go to [`nff/nn/models`](https://github.mit.edu/MLMat/NeuralForceField/tree/master/nff/nn/models), and see the underlying modules with supporting functions in [`nff/nn/modules`](https://github.mit.edu/MLMat/NeuralForceField/tree/master/nff/nn/modules).
+To take take an under-the-hood look at the architecture of all the models available with NFF, go to [`nff/nn/models`](https://github.mit.edu/MLMat/NeuralForceField/tree/master/nff/nn/models), and see the underlying modules with supporting functions in [`nff/nn/modules`](https://github.mit.edu/MLMat/NeuralForceField/tree/master/nff/nn/modules).